 Quick, almost instant responses from customer support teams are critical to engaging today’s busy customers.
-No one wants to wait for hours to get their issues fixed through emails or wait on hold waiting to talk to customer service for what seems to be an eternity.
+No one wants to wait hours for issues to be resolved via email or to be on hold for what seems like an eternity to speak with customer service.

-Thanks to the internet, though, there are tons of tools that can make answers to customers' inquiries in real time a breeze.
+Thanks to the internet, there are many tools that can make answering customers' inquiries in real time a breeze.
 Even small businesses with a shoestring budget can invest in those tools without breaking the bank.

-We’ll dive into some robust, low-cost (also free) customer support tools that small businesses should consider using in 2023.
+We’ll dive into robust, low-cost (and free) customer support tools small businesses should consider.

 Customers are the lifeblood of any business, no matter its size.
-Striving for a quick way to build rapport with them and keep them coming back for more is the most important function a small business should work diligently to master.
+Building quick rapport and keeping them coming back is the most important function a small business should diligently master.

 On the other hand, unhappy customers can quickly spread the word about their terrible post-purchase experiences with your company, doing irreparable damage to your reputation—and your bottom line.

-Customer service software helps in team collaboration; it can save time by reducing duplicated work, improving workflows, and keeping track of customer requests so anyone on your team member can step in and handle customer questions.
+Customer service software supports team collaboration; it can save time by reducing duplicate work, improving workflows, and tracking customer requests, so any team member can step in and handle customer questions.

 That’s why it’s essential to do everything in your power to keep your customers happy and engaged.

-However, it's almost impossible for your customer support teams to cater to customer needs and demands 24/7 without burning themselves out.
+However, it's almost impossible for your customer support teams to meet customer needs and demands 24/7 without burning out.
 That's why SMBs should equip themselves with the right customer service support tools.

 The 8 Best Customer Service Support Tools for Small Businesses